2003 Champ Car World Series: Team changes

 Four new teams joined the series.
-Businessman Kevin Kalkhoven and Craig Pollock, who previously managed the British American Racing Formula One team, started the PK Racing team.
+Businessman Kevin Kalkhoven and Craig Pollock, who previously managed the British American Racing team in Formula One, started the PK Racing team.
 Long-time Trans-Am competitor Paul Gentilozzi expanded his Rocketsports Racing team to include a Champ Car effort.
 Kalkhoven and Gentilozzi would go on to become two of the owners of the series in 2004 after the CART organization went bankrupt.
 Formula One and Champ Car champion Emerson Fittipaldi and businessman Jamie Dingman formed Fittipaldi-Dingman Racing while Formula One and Champ Car veteran Stefan Johansson formed American Spirit Team Johansson.

 Driver changes

 Along with the major changes to the team lineup to the series, a great many new faces made their debut in 2003.
 Of the nineteen drivers at the season opener in St. Petersburg, nine were rookies.
 Most notable was 2002 Formula 3000 champion Sébastien Bourdais who joined Newman/Haas Racing.
 Bourdais would impress immediately by taking pole in his first race, winning his fourth race, and finishing fourth in the season championship.
-Walker Racing had a lineup of two rookies, Rodolfo Lavín and Darren Manning, who actually debuted at the 2002 race at the Rockingham Motor Speedway in England but was still considered a series rookie.
+Walker Racing had a lineup of two rookies, Rodolfo Lavín and Darren Manning, who actually debuted at the 2002 race at the Rockingham Motor Speedway in Corby, England but was still considered a series rookie.
 Three rookie teams campaigned with rookie drivers.
-Fittipaldi-Dingman Racing ran Tiago Monteiro, Mi-Jack Conquest Racing chose Mario Haberfeld, while PK Racing began the year with Patrick Lemarié.
+Fittipaldi-Dingman Racing ran Tiago Monteiro, Mi-Jack Conquest Racing chose Mário Haberfeld, while PK Racing began the year with Patrick Lemarié.

 Familiar Champ Car drivers also found themselves in new surroundings for 2003.
-With Chip Ganassi Racing gone to the IRL, Bruno Junqueira took over the #1 car at Newman-Haas, replacing Cristiano da Matta who moved on to Formula One after winning the 2002 CART season.
+With Chip Ganassi Racing gone to the IRL, Bruno Junqueira took over the #1 car at Newman-Haas, replacing Cristiano da Matta who moved on to Formula One after winning the 2002 CART championship.
 With Team Green also gone to the IRL, Paul Tracy moved over to Team Player's.
 Tracy would reward his new team with the season championship.
 Alex Tagliani lost his Player's seat to Tracy but found a ride with the new Rocketsports Racing team.
 Champ Car's elder statesman Jimmy Vasser joined the new American Spirit Team Johansson team after Team Rahal downsized to a single car.
 His teammate there was series rookie Ryan Hunter-Reay.
 Herdez Competition tabbed veteran Roberto Moreno for their expanded two car team.

 The list of drivers not changing teams was short.
 Patrick Carpentier at Player's, Mario Domínguez at Herdez, Michel Jourdain Jr. at Team Rahal, Oriol Servia at Patrick Racing, and Adrian Fernández continued to drive his own car.